Busby Marou are fast becoming a National Australian Treasure.

 A point of difference for Busby Marou is the energy they put into touring regional Australia with fans from across the country loving the live experience in a Country beer barn equally as much as a slick inner-city theatre.

-Busby Marou’s debut self-titled album was certified ARIA Gold in Australia in July 2014, while their follow up album Farewell Fitzroy debuted at #5 on the album chart.
-Postcards From The Shell House is Busby Marou’s first ARIA #1 album.
+Busby Marou’s success include millions of global streams, top 20 airplay & three ARIA Charting albums.
+Busby Marou’s self-titled album is certified ARIA Gold, while their follow up album Farewell Fitzroy debuted at #5 on the ARIA albums chart and their most recent album, Postcards From The Shell House, is Busby Marou’s first ARIA #1 album.

 Busby Marou rounded off 2018 playing their biggest ever headline show to over 3,000 people in Rockhampton, QLD at their own ONE HOT NIGHT festival & also saw the release of their Aussie summer anthem, Sound Of Summer.
 The track quickly climbed the radio airplay chart reaching the top 30 only a few weeks after release and currently streaming over 2.5 million global streams.